BenOvermyer/benovermyer.com/content/kb/cooking.md

 **Mussels:** 3-6 per person.
 5 minutes.
 Wash and de-beard before cooking.

 **Shrimp:** 4-6 per person.
 3 minutes.
 The bigger, the better.

+## Vegetarian cooking principles

+These are some principles of cooking vegetarian food.
+I don't often cook vegetarian meals, but these are good to keep in mind anyway.

+### Build a balanced meal

+Combine protein and fiber in each meal.

+### Slow roast

+Slow roasting intensifies flavor and alters the texture of food.

+### Add chewy foods

+This makes foods more filling and can mimic the meat-eating experience.

+### Include umami ingredients

+Savory flavor profiles have a pleasant rounding-out effect.

+### Combine flavors and textures

+This is more of a general cooking principle than a vegetarian one.
+The whole is greater than the sum of its parts.